freeradical13/freeradical13.github.io/index.md

 ##### Hormones

-[Hormones][] are chemical signals that are part of the [endocrine system][] which are synthesized by special cells and help coordinate an organismic response by traveling through a in a fluid to receptor cells.
+[Hormones][] are chemical signals that are part of the [endocrine system][] which are synthesized by special cells and help coordinate an organismic response by traveling through a fluid to receptor cells.

 Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).